 - In "Tooth and Claw", the Werewolf virus' host body had completely black eyes when human.

 - In the 2008 Christmas special, the Femme Fatale gains pure black eyes when the Cybermen forcibly "upgrade" her to be their new Cyberking (noun/gender agreement notwithstanding).
-As befits the trope, her eyes return to their normal colour when The Doctor talks her into looking as a human at what she has become, leading her to suicide explosively and take the Cybermen with her.
+As befits the trope, her eyes return to their normal color when The Doctor talks her into looking as a human at what she has become, leading her to suicide explosively and take the Cybermen with her.

 - In Farscape, the mysterious representative of the Ancients (nicknamed "Einstein" by Crichton) appears to others as a tall, impeccably-dressed human with pitch-black eyes.
 However, Einstein and the Ancients remain neutral throughout the series.